 I wanted to share some of my favorite touristy things (experiences that I deem “worth it”) and some non-touristy items that maybe you hadn’t thought of!

-– If you’re really into art / blown glass, the Chihuly Garden & Glass museum next door to the Space Needle might be up your alley, but otherwise I say skip it.
+If you’re really into art / blown glass, the Chihuly Garden & Glass museum next door to the Space Needle might be up your alley, but otherwise I say skip it.
 I think that because they are owned by the same parent company you may be able to get a discounted rate for tickets to both, but it’s still quite steep in my opinion.

-– One thing I have been wanting to do for years now is to go whale-watching!
+One thing I have been wanting to do for years now is to go whale-watching!
 There are many whale-watching tour companies, but I have heard from multiple sources that this one is the best.
 The Pacific coast is the pathway for 4 particular varieties of whale migration patterns (Grey, Minke, Humpback, and Orca) so there’s a pretty good chance that you’ll get to see some kind of whales most months out of the year.
 It’s on my bucket list!!!
 These trips typically take place north of Seattle in the San Juan Islands area and would likely be a full day excursion, so plan accordingly.

 I love a good insider tip, and these are really fun things to do in Seattle that locals enjoy!

-Please let me know if you have any questions or requests related to my Seattle City Guide – happy exploring!
+Please let me know if you have any questions or requests related to my Seattle City Guide.